James Iredell

-James Iredell (October 5, 1751 – October 20, 1799) was one of the first Justices of the Supreme Court of the United States.
+James Iredell (October 5, 1751 – October 20, 1799) was one of the first justices of the Supreme Court of the United States.
 He was appointed by President George Washington and served from 1790 until his death in 1799.
-His son, James Iredell Jr., was a Governor of North Carolina.
+His son, James Iredell Jr., was a governor of North Carolina.

 Early life

-James Iredell was born in Lewes, England, the oldest of five surviving children of Francis Iredell, a Bristol merchant and his wife, the former Margaret MucCulloh of Ireland.
+James Iredell was born in Lewes, England, the oldest of five surviving children of Francis Iredell, a Bristol merchant and his wife, the former Margaret McCulloch, of Dublin, Ireland.
 The failure of his father's business (and health) impelled James to emigrate to the Colonies in 1767 at the age of 17.
 Relatives assisted him in obtaining a position in the customs service as deputy collector, or comptroller, of the port of Edenton, North Carolina.

 While working at the customs house, Iredell read law under Samuel Johnston (later governor of North Carolina), began the practice of law and was admitted to the bar in 1771.
 The grandson of a clergyman, he was a devout Anglican throughout his life and his writings display an interest in spirituality and metaphysics beyond a simple attachment to organized religion.

 In 1773, Iredell married Johnston's sister Hannah and the two had four children after twelve childless years.
 In 1774 he was made collector for the port.